 What is spam?

-Singleton Law Firm Atlanta https://atlantainjurycounsel.com has a zero-tolerance spam policy.
+Singleton Law Firm LLC. https://atlantainjurycounsel.com has a zero-tolerance spam policy.

 Automated spam filtering

 https://atlantainjurycounsel.com’s messaging systems automatically scan all incoming email messages and filter out messages that appear to be spam.